Buying versus renting a home. It’s a tricky decision for sure.

 Nowadays, we’re fastidious about talking through the details.
 We drive ourselves a little nuts sometimes, but this approach has informed our decision making time and again.

-We’ve recently started considering alternate ways of living.
-(If 2020 has shown us anything it’s that city life is overrated.)
+If 2020 has shown us anything it’s that city life is overrated.
 Discussing the pros and cons of each idea has already resulted in numerous iterations of what our new lifestyle might look like.

-Why Rent Instead of Buying a House or Apartment?
+Why Rent Rather Than Buy a House or Apartment?

 Like with anything, there are definite advantages and disadvantages when it comes to renting a home.
 Sporty and I have been firmly entrenched in the rental market since 2007 and to date it’s an approach that’s served us well.